 In May of 2016 Stavatti’s diversified industrial manufacturing division, Stavatti Industries Ltd., acquired the production capabilities and manufacturing equipment of Hybrid Technology Inc., based in San Bernardino, California.
 This led to a strategic partnership with Hybrid Technology and the formation of Stavatti’s San Bernardino Center.
+The address of the San Bernardino center is 1443 S. Gage Street, San Bernardino, CA 92408

 The San Bernardino Center serves as both a site location for Stavatti Aerospace and Stavatti Industries, as well as an engineering, prototyping, machining, manufacturing and production center for both Stavatti and Hybrid Technology.
 The center’s products include oil field tools and equipment, including cementing heads, as well as landing gear systems, centrifugal and boundary layer turbines and trailer systems, all of which are produced and co-marketed under the Stavatti brand.
 Stavatti has expanded production to include airframe structures, prototype aircraft, drones, armor, armament systems, and industrial component manufacturing.
 The center is located in the Tri City Industrial Park and is 3 miles away from the San Bernardino International Airport in support of Stavatti aircraft prototype production and flight testing.